Aayush518/MLStockPredictor/README.md

-# MLStockPredictor
-StockPredictML is a repository with code for machine learning-based stock price prediction.
-It includes data preprocessing, feature engineering, and models like linear regression and LSTM, enabling accurate stock price forecasts.
-Ideal for researchers and practitioners in finance.
+MLStockPredictor is a repository that contains code and resources for implementing machine learning algorithms to predict stock prices.
+It provides data preprocessing techniques, feature engineering methods, and models such as linear regression, SVM, and LSTM for accurate stock price predictions.
+This repository aims to assist researchers and practitioners in developing robust and reliable stock prediction models using machine learning techniques.